aws-amplify/docs/cli-toolchain/quickstart.md

 ```

 Behind the scenes, the CLI automates populating of the resource identifiers for the selected resources as Lambda environment variables which you will see in your function code as well.
-This process additionally configuresCRUD level IAM policies on the Lambda execution role to access these resources from the Lambda function.
+This process additionally configures CRUD level IAM policies on the Lambda execution role to access these resources from the Lambda function.
 For instance, you might grant permissions to your Lambda function to read/write to a DynamoDB table in the Amplify project by using the above flow and the appropriate IAM policy would be set on that Lambda function's execution policy which is scoped to that table only.

 ## Multiple Frontends